 The dogs in the picture above are Webster and Skyler and their Dog-Walker is Cara Taylor.

-How would you feel in the middle of a hard day, miles from home, and you could see these pictures of the walk your dog had is having.
+How would you feel in the middle of a hard day, miles from home, and you could see these pictures of the walk your dog is having

 At first you might think that sending pictures is a great idea for small businesses like Walk the Dog but how will it benefit me and my business?

 For many years I worked in the service industry and one of the most common customer complaints was not being told when a delivery of service couldn’t take place on the day, or at the time, that it was scheduled to be done.